-Research and other materials produced by trade associations for distribution to members often raises similar antitrust concerns as information sharing, addressed in Part V, above.
+It is axiomatic to say that certain level of sharing information on technology, know-how, or other intellectual property among competitors may be procompetitive and so could reasonably be determined necessary to achieve the procompetitive benefits of certain collaborations.
+Nonetheless, research and other materials produced by trade associations for distribution to members, especially those containing or concerning information related to a market, pricing, output, costs, or strategic planning, often raises similar antitrust concerns as information sharing, addressed in Part V, above.
 If research conclusions direct or encourage uniform conduct among competitors, regulators may believe that such research is part of an actual agreement not to compete.
 For example, a research report regarding prices that suggests members could each raise prices by 10% without any decrease in demand, it might be viewed as part of an implicit price fixing agreement.